Ask the Experts

 Advancements in the fields of science and regenerative medicine have introduced new options for nonsurgical treatment of facet joint pain.
 The National Institute of Regenerative Medicine has played a large role in the development cell-based treatments, which can not only ease the pain in worn facet joints but also work to regenerate the damaged joints.

-Cell Injections for Facet Joints & Back Pain
+Stem Cell & PRP Injections for Facet Joints & Back Pain

-Treating facet joint pain with cell-based therapy can involve separating certain cells from the patient’s bone marrow and then injecting these cells into the damaged tissue where they help to repair the damaged structure.
-Cell injections can be followed by injections of Platelet Rich Plasma (PRP), which helps direct the cells to the location of injury and aid in the repair processes.
+Facet joint pain treatment with stem cell and platelet rich plasma (PRP) injections involve separating certain cells from the patient’s bone marrow and then injecting these cells into the damaged tissue where they help to repair the damaged structure.
+The stem cells are the cells that will actually repair the damage areas while the PRP injection helps direct the stem cells to the location of injury and aid in the repair processes by acting as a stimulate.

-Cell-based injections for back pain involve very little discomfort and are generally performed with only local anesthetic.
+Stem cell and PRP injections for facet joint pain treatment involves little discomfort and are generally performed with only local anesthetic.
 The procedure represents far less danger than invasive spinal surgery and may provide noticeable results within only a few weeks.
-Actual repair of the tissue is completed within two or three months of the initial cell and PRP injections.
+Actual repair of the tissue is completed within two or three months of the initial stem cell and PRP injections.

 Patients need not suffer from the pain and limited mobility of inflamed and arthritic facet joints.
-Cell-based and regenerative medicine can offer tremendous benefits and should be considered before more dangerous, invasive measures such as spinal fusion surgery.
+Stem cell and regenerative medicine can offer tremendous benefits and should be considered before more dangerous, invasive measures such as spinal fusion surgery.